Robinpig/Note/docs/CS/Distributed/GFS.md

 GFS achieves this by (a) applying mutations to a chunkin the same order on all its replicas, and (b) using chunkversion numbers to detect any replica that has become stale because it has missed mutations while its chunkserver was down.
 Stale replicas will never be involved in a mutation or given to clients asking the master for chunk locations.
 They are garbage collected at the earliest opportunity.

-Since clients cache chunklocations, they may read from a stale replica before that information is refreshed.
+Since clients cache chunk locations, they may read from a stale replica before that information is refreshed.
-This window is limited by the cache entry’s timeout and the next open of the file, which purges from the cache all chunkinformation for that file.
+This window is limited by the cache entry’s timeout and the next open of the file, which purges from the cache all chunk information for that file.
-Moreover, as most of our files are append-only, a stale replica usually returns a premature end of chunkrather than outdated data.
+Moreover, as most of our files are append-only, a stale replica usually returns a premature end of chunk rather than outdated data.
-When a reader retries and contacts the master, it will immediately get current chunklocations.
+When a reader retries and contacts the master, it will immediately get current chunk locations.
 Long after a successful mutation, component failures can of course still corrupt or destroy data.
 GFS identifies failed chunkservers by regular handshakes between master and all chunkservers and detects data corruption by checksumming.
 Once a problem surfaces, the data is restored from valid replicas as soon as possible.
 A chunk is lost irreversibly only if all its replicas are lost before GFS can react, typically within minutes.
 Even in this case, it becomes unavailable, not corrupted: applications receive clear errors rather than corrupt data.

-#### Implications for Applications
+### Implications for Applications

-GFS applications can accommodate the relaxed consistency model with a few simple techniques already needed for other purposes: relying on appends rather than overwrites, checkpointing, and writing self-validating, self-identifying records.
+GFS applications can accommodate the relaxed consistency model with a few simple techniques already needed for other purposes: **relying on appends rather than overwrites, checkpointing, and writing self-validating, self-identifying records**.

 Practically all our applications mutate files by appending rather than overwriting.
 In one typical use, a writer generates a file from beginning to end.
 It atomically renames the file to a permanent name after writing all the data, or periodically checkpoints how much has been successfully written.